gti-upm/DICTOL_python/README.md

+# Modified DICTOL library for developing the laboratory session of “Unit 5 Object detection & recognition with sparse dictionaries”.
+See "LabDictionaryLearning.pdf" in Moodle for instructions.

+# Original instructions from DICTOL (you can skip them)

-# DICTOL - A Discriminative dictionary Learning Toolbox for Classification (support both Python 2 and 3).
+## DICTOL - A Discriminative dictionary Learning Toolbox for Classification (support both Python 2 and 3).
 _This repo is a part of our [LRSDL project](http://signal.ee.psu.edu/lrsdl.html)._

 **Related publications:**